Systemic Medications: Methotrexate

 - You have underdeveloped bone marrow, a low white blood cell count, low platelets or significant anemia.

-The less common side effects of long-term methotrexate treatment include liver damage and reversible living scarring developing reversible liver scarring.
+The less common side effects of long-term methotrexate treatment include liver damage and developing reversible liver scarring.
 The risk of liver damage increases if a person drinks alcohol, has abnormal kidney function, is obese, has diabetes or has had prior liver disease.
 Years after the drug, in rare occasions, certain types of cancer, such as lymphoma, and bone marrow toxicity have occurred.
 Methotrexate can cause a reduced white blood cell count increasing infection risk.

 Individuals taking methotrexate must have regular blood tests to ensure that the drug is safely processed by the body including the liver, white blood cells and bone marrow.
 Additionally, the liver must be biopsied at regular intervals.